Ninja-Squad/ninja-squad.github.com/_posts/2016-01-20-become-a-ninja-angular-2-ebook-release.md

 ---
 layout: post
-title: Our Angular 2 ebook is available!
+title: Our Angular ebook is available!
 author: cexbrayat
 tags: ["Angular 2", "Angular", "ebook"]
 description: "Our DRM-free ebook is out.
-Pay what you want and learn Angular 2!"
+Pay what you want and learn Angular!"
 ---

 # It's finally here!

-After countless hours of work, we are very happy to release our ebook 'Become a ninja with Angular&nbsp;2'!
+After countless hours of work, we are very happy to release our ebook 'Become a ninja with Angular'!

 As we announced, the ebook is **DRM free**, available in **English** and **French**, in every format you can dream of (**PDF, EPUB, MOBI, HTML**).